 The Brooklyn Tech cheerleading squad is known as the Enginettes.
 In 2012, a Junior State of America Chapter was established at the school by Brooklyn Tech students.
 They also host a musical every spring.
 In order to address problems on a student level, the school has its own student union.
 There are also different community services clubs like the Red Cross Club, BETA, and Key Club.
 Two-step teams represent Brooklyn Tech: Organized C.H.A.O.S. and Lady Dragons.
 Each grade has its own Coordinator of Student Activities (COSA) for better facilitation.

 Brooklyn Tech Represents NY in Verizon Innovative Learning App Challenge (The Survey)

-In 2017, a team of Brooklyn Technical High School students took part in the Verizon Innovative Learning App Challenge.
+In the 2017 school year, a team of Brooklyn Technical High School students took part in the Verizon Innovative Learning App Challenge.
 It is a nationwide contest open to both middle school and high school students in which participating teams are required to create their own app that can solve a problem within their community.

 According to the company, around 1200 students submitted apps in 2015 and out of all of them, 24 apps were made available on the app market.
 Verizon also found out that 60% of the winners are interested in computer programming.

 From each US state, one middle school and one high school student were chosen to as a representative.
 Teams were required to submit their unique design concepts online via an essay and three-minute video.
 To make the Verizon challenge more interesting, game design techniques and game mechanics were applied to the application process.